 Can my landlord increase my rent during the COVID crisis?

 Maybe.
-So far, the state government has not banned rent increases during the crisis.
+The state government has not banned rent increases during the crisis.
 In the absence of statewide protection, tenants retain whatever protections may already have applied, including lease provisions and rent control ordinances, which normally permit rent increases only once a year.

-- On April 16, Governor Murphy announced that the New Jersey Housing and Mortgage Finance Agency (NJHMFA) had voted to prohibit rent increases until the expiration of Executive Order 103 (in which the Governor declared a Public Health Emergency in the 36,000 rental units the agency oversees.
+- On April 16, 2020, Governor Murphy announced that the New Jersey Housing and Mortgage Finance Agency (NJHMFA) had voted to prohibit rent increases until the expiration of Executive Order 103 (in which the Governor declared a Public Health Emergency and State of Emergency) in the 36,000 rental units the agency oversees.
 While the Governor has now declared an end to the Public Health Emergency, the State of Emergency is still in effect.
 It therefore appears that the NJHMFA rent freeze remains in place.
 After the State of Emergency ends, landlords in NJHMFA-regulated properties may raise rents up to 1.4% on 30 days’ notice to tenants.

 - On May 18, 2020, Newark’s Mayor Baraka announced a temporary moratorium on all rent increases for tenants living in properties covered by the Newark Rent Control Ordinance.
 Newark’s prohibition on rent increases is retroactive to April 1, 2020 and will last up to two months following the end of Newark’s declared State of Emergency.

 Are the courts accepting cases that landlords file against tenants?

 Yes.
-The July 24 order allows landlords to file eviction complaints against tenants, even though trials will be held only in emergencies at this time.
+Landlords are permitted to file eviction complaints against tenants, even though trials will be held only in emergencies at this time.
 You may therefore receive an eviction complaint in the mail and/or posted at your residence.